thecityny/active-campaign-proxy/README.md

-# ActiveCampaign API Proxy with Vercel
+# ActiveCampaign API Proxy with Netlify

-This project sets up a secure serverless API proxy using Vercel to add users to a newsletter list on ActiveCampaign without exposing the API key on the frontend.
+This project sets up a secure serverless API proxy using Netlify to add users to a newsletter list on ActiveCampaign without exposing the API key on the frontend.

 ## Setup